widdowquinn/2017-01-09-dundee/lessons-dundee/R_reproducible_analysis/speaker_notes.md

  int [1:11] 0 1 2 3 4 5 6 7 8 9 ...
 ```

-* Vector elements can also be named (this is *similar to*, but not the same as a Python dictionary)
+* Vector elements can also be named (this is *similar to*, but not the same as a Python dictionary - it's more like a `namedtuple`)

 ```
 > x <- 1:4